ilanschnell/bitarray/README.md

 Here, the high-bit comes first because big-endian means "most-significant first".
-So a[0] is now the lowest and most significant bit, and a[7] is the highest and least significant bit.
+So `a[0]` is now the lowest and most significant bit, and `a[7]` is the highest and least significant bit.

 The bit endianness is a property attached to each bitarray object.
+This property is set during the initialization of each bitarray object, and can not be changed thereafter.
 When comparing bitarray objects, the endianness (and hence the machine representation) is irrelevant; what matters is the mapping from indices to bits: